eirikeve/roll/README.md

 Do you need this?
 Probably not! :-)
 Only written because I wanted to try making something in go.

+Lets you roll any number of any dice (d20, d10, d6, d5, etc.), in the terminal.
+Also lets you add modifiers (+5, -10, etc.).

 # Installation
 Place roll.go somewhere in gopath/src, and run `go install`, and run using `roll [expression]` (assumes gopath/bin added to PATH)
 Or, just place roll.go in any folder, and run `go build`, then `./roll [expression]` there.